 The Associate of Science degree is designed for the student who desires a concentrated program (usually technical in nature) in preparation for employment in business, health care, industry, or public service.
-The degree is available with majors in automotive technology, construction eningeering technology, corresponding secretary, criminal justice, electronic engineering technology, executive secretary, lawyers' assistant, mid-management, and nursing.
+The degree is available with majors in construction engineering technology, corresponding secretary, criminal justice, electronic engineering technology, executive secretary, legal assistant, and mid-management.